thinktainer/thinktainer.github.io/source/_posts/2014-09-13-a-vagrant-mono-box-to-explore-foundationdb-via-fsharp.markdown

 Windows and actively seeking cross platform support by their framework is [ASP.NET vNEXT](http://www.asp.net/vnext).
-Again this may be useful for Microsoft if they manage to get people onto their cloud platform by offering a broader bandwith of choices, but in my opinion it is to early to tell if this is in fact a vaible assumption.
+Again this may be useful for Microsoft if they manage to get people onto their cloud platform by offering a broader bandwith of choices, but in my opinion it is too early to tell if this is in fact a vaible assumption.
 Regardless of what we are able to observe now, I believe that Microsoft's cross platform efforts are going to be a great investment in the long run, as it will make their services and potentially